ugorji/binc/SPEC.md

 For example, the Go library lists the following unsupported features:

-- integer values with degree of precision > 3 (ie beyond 64 bit integers)
+- integer values beyond 64 bit integers
-- floats other than IEEE 754 binary32 and binary64 floats
+- decimals and floats other than IEEE 754 binary32 and binary64 floats
 - unicode other

 However, people using the format for scientific data exchange, financial